Employee Engagement Surveys Questions

 The DecisionWise Employee Engagement Index is calculated from the employee responses to the engagement anchor questions.
 Each employee will be categorized into one of the four groups from the Fully Engaged category to Fully Disengaged.
 Using the DecisionWise online reporting tool, you can segment your employees into smaller groups to better understand employee engagement levels throughout your organization.

-The customized questions on the employee engagement survey are further analyzed to determine positive and negative perceptions and the core drivers of employee engagement.
+The customized employee engagement questions on the employee engagement survey are further analyzed to determine positive and negative perceptions and the core drivers of employee engagement.

 5 Keys of Employee Engagement